2.21 Provisions and Contingent Liabilities: Provisions:

 The Company's principal financial liabilities comprise of borrowings, trade and other payables and other financial liabilities.
 The main purpose of these financial liabilities is to finance and support the operations of the Company.
 The Company's principal financial assets include trade and other receivables, loans, investments and cash & cash equivalents that derive directly from its operations.

 The Company's business activities are exposed to a variety of risks including liquidity risk, credit risk and market risk.
-The Company seeks to minimise potential adverse effects of these risks by managing them through a structured process of identification, assessment and prioritisation of risks followed by coordinated efforts to monitor, minimise and mitigate the impact of such risks on its financial performance and capital.
-For this purpose, the Company has laid comprehensive risk assessment and minimisation/ mitigation procedures and are reviewed by the management from time to time.
+The Company seeks to minimize potential adverse effects of these risks by managing them through a structured process of identification, assessment and prioritization of risks followed by coordinated efforts to monitor, minimize and mitigate the impact of such risks on its financial performance and capital.
+For this purpose, the Company has laid comprehensive risk assessment and minimization/ mitigation procedures and are reviewed by the management from time to time.
 These procedures are reviewed to ensure that executive management controls risks by way of properly defined framework.
 The Company does not enter into derivative financial instruments for speculative purposes.

 Credit risk refers to risk of financial loss to the Company if customers or counterparties fail to meet their contractual obligations.
 The Company is exposed to credit risk from its operating activities (mainly trade receivables) and from its investing activities (primarily deposit with banks).